rouskinlab/seismic-rna/src/userdocs/manuals/workflow.rst

 Instead, reads with insufficient mapping quality are filtered out after alignment using the `view command in Samtools`_.

+How to filter by number of aligned reads
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+In general, alignment maps containing very few reads are not useful for mutational profiling, due to their inherently low coverage per position.
+Worse, if aligning to a very large number of references (e.g. an entire transcriptome), most of the references would likely receive insufficient reads, so most of the (many) output XAM files would be useless clutter.

+To remedy this inconvenience, after alignment has finished, XAM files with fewer than a minimum number of reads are automatically deleted.
+The default is 1000, which can be set using the option ``--min-reads``.
+Setting ``--min-reads`` to 0 disables automatically deleting XAM files.

 How to further customize alignment
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''